 Petl Pay vs international bank transfers

 International bank transfers are designed for one sender paying one recipient.
-They can work well for simple one to one payments.
-They often become harder for project teams when fees and FX are unclear, settlement is slow, or one client payment must fund many contributors.
+They work for simple one-to-one payments, but get harder for project teams when fees and FX are unclear, settlement is slow, or one client payment must fund many contributors.

 | Decision factor | International bank transfer | Petl Pay |